swiftlang/swift-evolution/proposals/0153-compensate-for-the-inconsistency-of-nscopyings-behaviour.md

   }
 ```

 Speaking of Swift, however, there is no stuff like `->` operator to access ivar directly.
-As a result, with property marked with `@NSCopying` attribute, developers who are new to this language, expecially those who have had experience of writting Objective-C, are likely to automatically suppose it acts normally when they're writing down code like `self.employee = candidate` in initializer.
+As a result, with property marked with `@NSCopying` attribute, developers who are new to this language, expecially those who have had experience of writing Objective-C, are likely to automatically suppose it acts normally when they're writing down code like `self.employee = candidate` in initializer.
 That's bug-prone.

 ## Proposed solution